UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 We are used to seeing code involving `.loc[]` like this.

-But we get introduced to a new side of it when we use it to filter as well.
+But we’ll now get introduced to a new side of it when we use it to filter as well.

-We can use the same syntax (`cereal['mfr'] == 'Q'`) we normally would when filtering, however this time, we wrap the whole thing within `.loc[]`.
+We can use the same syntax, `cereal['mfr'] == 'Q'`, we normally would when filtering.
+However, this time we wrap the whole thing within `.loc[]`.

 ---